 Reusable masks of both N and P types cost nearly the same, but P masks last only 40 hours or one month, which make them less economical and less eco-friendly.
 R type masks generally have single-use lifespans of about 8 hours only.
 These masks cost around Rs 1500, whereas P type masks cost around Rs 2000.

-Though many Bengalureans are seen using surgical masks, these are neither affective against pollutants nor reusable.
+Though many Bengalureans are seen using surgical masks, these are neither effective against pollutants nor reusable.

 What to look out for while buying masks?